Can I use Oak Meadow if I live outside of the United States?

-There are Oak Meadow families all around the world.
-We have students from over 40 countries currently enrolled in our accredited distance learning school, and many more who are using our curriculum independently.
-International families wonder about adapting the curriculum based on their country’s history, culture, and climate.
-In the early grades it is very easy to adapt the curriculum as needed to suit your unique living environment and life situation.
+Yes!
+The Oak Meadow community includes families from around the world.
+Students from over 40 countries are currently enrolled in our accredited distance learning school, and hundreds more use our curriculum independently.
+International families can adapt the curriculum based on their country’s history, culture, and climate.

+- In the grades K-4, it is very easy to adapt the curriculum as needed to suit your unique living environment and life situation.
 Supplementing our materials with language lessons, a traditional art or craft, or any other cultural enrichment is encouraged.

 Enrolled students, however, must follow the curriculum or arrange adaptations individually with their teacher.
 Families can substitute assignments in the older grades, but not lesson materials.
 For instance, all 8th graders will learn about the U.S. Articles of Confederation, but when asked to do research, they can learn more about their own country’s historical documents.

 International families often choose to use the digital version of our curriculum in order to avoid paying high shipping costs.

 Do I need to be fluent in English to use Oak Meadow curriculum or enroll in your school?